Rohitjk/College-Chatbot/README.md

 # College-Chatbot
 A chatbot for NMAM Institute of Technology.
+It is implemented with a feed forward neural network with 2 hidden layers.
 ## Installation

 ### Create an environment